gvwilson/thirdbit/src/fiction/madica/index.md

 would explain the second little moon now circling the Earth.
 Or if the cat would find a way to get its body back, or what would happen to Mr.
-Poudell, or whether Laurellen would still want to come and play every day after school now that she and Ike were---whatever they were.
+Poudell, or whether Laurellen would still want to come and play every day after school now that she and Ike were—whatever they were.

 All she knew was, the ELFs on the shelves around her were going to have the best… Christmas… ever.